Atul72/Fast-React-Pizza/README.md

 # FAST ORDER APP

--This app allows you to order fast food easily and quickly with mobile app like feel.
+- This app allows you to order fast food easily and quickly with mobile app like feel.
--You can also track you order with your order id.
+- You can also track you order with your order id.
--Pay on available
+- Pay on available
--Responsive app like no other
+- Responsive app like no other

 # Iniatilze the app